 Mom admonished me not to let boys "touch me" or I’d get pregnant.
 Neither she nor the nuns talked about touching details, even later while my body changed during puberty.
 Alone, without direction, I purchased my first bra and Kotex pad, not unusual back then.
 One didn't talk about those things but if I’d stumbled Mom would have intervened.
 She did say,

 “Boys only want puki.”

 I was prepared for menstruation from girls gossip and it occurring for me after most my age.
 The girls also explained more of how the boy’s penis touched a puki and laughed at my naïve assumption of being stuck together afterwards.
-Until my freshman year, I thought it only took one "touch" and bam you were pregnant.
-In my first year at Notre Dame things got clearer at the downtown library and by girls who had done it.
+By eight grade I’s figured out the basics but until my freshman year, I thought it only took one "touch" and bam you were pregnant.
+In my first year at Notre Dame things got clearer at the downtown library and by infilling by girls who had “done it”.

 My breasts developed fuller than expected for skinny me.
 As they grew, they tingled and ached.
 In bed at night, cupping them in my hands as I fell asleep, I wondered when they would stop growing.
 I knew their expansion became noticeable when Dad and my siblings looked away from them when talking to me.

-By 16, fully equipped, some boys whistled or made comments when I walked past.
-I didn’t understand why at first and assumed it was my long neck but after a few catcalls, I realized my breasts were the object of attention.
-Turning brown-red and quickly walking away encouraged them.
-It was my first sense of sexual power but I didn’t think of it as such.
-Instead I thought my breasts, like my long neck, was another deformity.
+By 16, I was fully equipped to the point some boys whistled or made comments when I walked past.
+At first, I assumed it was cat calls about my long neck but soon realized my breasts were the object of their attention.
+Turning brown-red and quickly walking away only encouraged them.
+It was my first sense of sexual power but I didn’t think of it as such then.
+Instead, I thought my breasts, like my long neck, was another deformity.